Skip to main content

 import h2o_engine_manager

-# Set the name of the workspace that will contain this engine.
+# Set ID of the workspace that will contain this engine.

 workspace_id = "default"